StanGirard/Primates-Jekyll/help/howto.md

 ---
+layout: page
 title: How to Post an Article
-layout: page
 subtitle: Guidelines to help you post an article
+published: true
+bigimg: /img/writer.png
 ---

 Mama